MatthewPierce-ITC/ExhibitMarkerDocs/pages/working_with_files/working_with_files_removing.markdown

 > ![Screen Grab - Clear All right-click menu TEST](../../assets/working_with_files_assets/working_with_files_removing_01_clearall.png)

-When this item is selected a pop-up warning will appear alerting the user that this operation cannot be undone.
-Once files are removed from the project they must be manually reloaded.
+When you select this item, a pop-up warning will appear alerting you that this operation cannot be undone.
+Once you have removed the files from the project they must be manually reloaded.
 This will also remove their current Stamped or Branded status in the PDF File list.

 > ![Screen Grab - Clear PDF Warning](../../assets/working_with_files_assets/working_with_files_removing_02_clearallwarning.png)